arjvik/Heart-Attack-Prediction/README.md

 ## Next Steps

 I worked on this project as a part of my summer internship as a Data Analyst at pSolv.
 I presented it to the founders of the company, and we are planning to pitch it to the international hospital chain Christus, who we have worked with in the past.
-If our proposal is successfull, I will be working with sensitive data, so I will not be able to publish anything here.
+[Here](https://docs.google.com/presentation/d/1x8kv5o3TY47nkiJoUJo3Bzw700LsIpx8YrAaJi0HNUQ/edit?usp=sharing) is the presentation I used.
+If our proposal is successful, I will be working with sensitive data, so I will not be able to publish anything here.

 ---